Logos & Graphic Standards

 The importance of visual identity to the College’s branding

 The elements of graphic identity adopted for use by the College represent an effort to create a unified look for the College’s communications and marketing materials.
 By following graphic standards, the College presents a more professional and consistent image, resulting in a stronger Emory & Henry brand.
 Every communication, print or electronic, sent out by the college departments or offices reflects on the quality of this institution.
 You have the ability to help promote the quality of Emory & Henry!

 The Emory & Henry Graphic Standards Manual outlines the proper uses for Emory & Henry’s institutional and athletic logos, which were adopted by the College on Founders Day, March 21, 2013, (Rev. 9/17) and is your guide to help us consistently represent the College.
 While it is impossible to identify every situation that requires use of the graphic identity, this manual provides clear rules for typical use.

-For an electronic version of the full manual, or electronic versions of all College logos in the various accepted versions (available as jpeg, tiff or vector files), or with any questions regarding logo use and College branding, email firstname.lastname@example.org or call Jamie Smyth, director of communications, at 276.944.6129.
+Images referenced in this manual are not full-sized logos intended for use or reproduction.
+For electronic versions of all College logos in the various accepted versions (available as jpeg, tiff or vector files), or with any questions regarding logo use and College branding, connect with Jennifer Pearce by email at firstname.lastname@example.org or call 276.944.6968.

 Which do I use?
 Primary or secondary?

 - The College primary logo is the default logo and should appear on all external communications and items unless there is a valid reason to use the secondary, wordmark or lettermark and it is approved by the Executive Director of Institutional Communications.